tytydraco/yessleep/out/They_imprisoned_something_terrifying_in_the_arctic.md

 It was located a hundred yards away, buried beneath the arctic snow, and appeared to have collapsed in upon itself.
 Its blast doors were badly warped, better resembling pieces of crumpled tinfoil.

 It's difficult to say for certain what caused that damage, but it looked as if something had struck the bunker with the force of an atomic bomb.
-Whatever it was, one thing is clear to me: something was desperate to get inside.
+Whatever it was, it was desperate to get inside.

 &#x200B;